How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 These options have a couple of nuances:

-1. Their price is much higher than conventional rigid structures.
+1. Their price is significantly higher than conventional rigid structures.

-2. There is one more "but".
-In some models, especially cheap "Chinese" sin with this, the clamping force of the moving parts of the structure is weak.
-This leads to a constant need to re-adjust the height, since with constant and regular shocks that occur while riding, the stem slowly drops down.
-And when you try to tighten the bolts “with all the dope”, the thread simply breaks.
+2. There is one more “but”.
+In some models, especially cheap “Chinese” ones, the clamping force of the moving parts of the structure is weak.
+This leads to the constant need to adjust the height again, since with constant and regular shocks that occur during riding, the stem slowly drops down.
+And when you try to tighten the bolts “as hard as you can,” the threads simply break off.

-Install another steering wheel with a higher or lower lift.
+Install a different steering wheel with more or less lift.

-If the options discussed earlier do not help, then you can go this way.
+If the previously discussed options do not help, then you can go this route.

-Often, factory handlebar height settings are universal, and not tailored specifically for a specific person.
-Cyclists often experiment with saddle height, tire pressure, handlebar angle, and suspension settings, but few are aware of the benefits of adjusting handlebar height.
-The height of the handlebar is sometimes referred to as the position of the saddle relative to the handlebar, that is, the interval by which the seat is higher or lower than the handlebar.
+Often, the factory settings for the steering wheel height are universal, and are not specifically selected for a specific person.
+Cyclists often experiment with saddle height, tire pressure, handlebar angle and suspension settings, but few know the benefits of adjusting handlebar height.
+Handlebar height is sometimes referred to as the position of the saddle relative to the handlebars, that is, the interval by which the seat is higher or lower than the handlebars.

-For professional riders, this interval is usually significant, and the handlebars are lower than the saddle, while amateur cyclists do not.
+For professional riders this interval is usually significant, with the handlebars being lower than the saddle, but for amateur cyclists it is not.
 Simply put, a lower handlebar height lowers the center of gravity.
 By placing more weight on the front wheel, you increase traction.
-In addition, the low handlebar height allows the rider to be more centered between the wheels, improving the bike's handling, especially during uphill climbs.
+Additionally, the low handlebar height keeps the rider more centered between the wheels, improving the bike's handling, especially when going uphill.
 This effect is more noticeable off-road, mainly with 29-inch wheels.

-Handlebars that are too low can make it difficult to steer the bike, so there is a limit.
-Luckily, experimenting with handlebar positions is easy and mostly free.
-This manual is suitable for owners of modern bikes with adjustable stems and a proper steering column.
-If the bike stem is bolted to the steering column, it is most likely adjustable.
+A handlebar position that is too low can make it difficult to control the bike, so a limit has been set.
+Luckily, experimenting with steering wheel positions is easy and mostly free.
+This manual is suitable for owners of modern bikes with an adjustable stem and a corresponding steering column.
+If your bike stem is bolted to the steering column, it is most likely adjustable.

 • It will take time: 15 minutes